back to the MAIN INDEX

 They want to screw me!

-You know?
-It's better to dump everything.
+You know what?
+I'd better dump everything.

 He wanted to give up.
 But one morning,